GabrielVelez13/Tetris-Project/README.md

 ## Goals for the Project
 * Get acquainted with Pygame
-* Use OOP fundamentals through out the the whole project
+* Use OOP fundamentals throughout the whole project
 * Practice file organization
 * Create my very own Tetris clone